1. What is an Australian native bee?

 Q6.
 Do native bees make honey?

-Australia's 1,500 or more species of solitary bees do not store any honey in their little nests but only collect tiny amounts of nectar to feed their young.
+Australia's more than 1,700 species of solitary bees do not store any honey in their little nests but only collect tiny amounts of nectar to feed their young.

-However, Australias ten species of social native bees do make and store small amounts of a delicious aromatic honey.
-This honey has a different, more tangy flavour than commercial bee honey and is stored by the bees in small resinous pots which look like bunches of grapes.
+However, the eleven species of social Stingless Native Bees in Australia do make and store small amounts of a delicious aromatic honey called Sugarbag.
+This honey has a delicious, more tangy flavour than commercial bee honey and is stored by the bees in small pots which look like bunches of grapes.

 However, if special techniques are used in warm areas of Australia, honey production with the social native bees is possible.
-Click here for more details.
+Read more about honey production with native bees.

 Back to top